elliotlmr/portfolio-2025/README.md

 ## Welcome to my portfolio

-I mainly used basic JS to do this, and <canvas/> manipulation for the animations.
+I mainly used basic JS to do this, and canvas manipulation for the animations.